wsurles/shiny_workshop/app_getting_started/README.md

 ----

 **You are finished!
 Great Job!** You created the framework for a shiny app.
 You are all set up with the software and are ready to make your first Shiny App.
-Now you can check out the advanced branch to try a few more cool features or help someone else near you that is not finished.
+Help someone else near you that is not finished.
 We will start building our first app, **app_historgam** together soon.